Playwriting (M.F.A. and Certificate)

 DRAM 66a/THST 414a, Lyric Writing for Musical Theater The craft of lyric writing in musical theater, as well as opera libretto writing, crossover work, immersive theater, and plays with music.
 Both classic works and new composition used as objects of study.
 Analysis of song form and placement, and of lyric for character, tone, and diction.
 Creation of lyrics in context.
 Noted composers and lyricists of produced musical theater works join the class periodically to comment on the work created.
 Students also have the opportunity to conceive an original work of musical theater, a crossover work, or an opera libretto, and create portions of the score with original lyrics and music by student composers, with whom the writers will collaborate.
 Open to non-Playwriting students and undergraduates.
 Limited enrollment.
 Michael Korie

 DRAM 67b/THST 412b, Libretto Writing for Musical Theater This course combines practical instruction in book writing for musical theater with a close reading of historical and contemporary examples from the genre.
 Open to non-Playwriting students and undergraduates with prior permission of the instructor.
 Limited enrollment.
-Marsha Norman

-DRAM 97a, Industry Practice II A module course for students about to make their way into the industry.
+DRAM 97a, Industry Practice II A module course for third-year students about to make their way into the industry.
 This seminar covers refresher topics, including protocols for submitting scripts to professional theaters and agents, writing funding proposals, and ongoing career strategies.
 Jennifer Kiger

 [DRAM 187b, Features An intensive practicum on screenwriting for second- and third-year playwrights.
-Not offered in 2023–2024]
+Not offered in 2024–2025]

-DRAM 207a, Teach What You Write Required of middle-year playwrights, this course focuses on foundational tenets of teaching that have been shown to empower students, build community and relationships, deliver content, and provide feedback and critique.
+DRAM 207a, Teach What You Write Required of second-year playwrights, this course focuses on foundational tenets of teaching that have been shown to empower students, build community and relationships, deliver content, and provide feedback and critique.
 They are techniques that have their basis in brain research and educational philosophy and will help guide learning and focus instruction.
 By introducing these pedagogical tools, the course aims to prepare playwrights to teach within a variety of communities, about a multitude of subjects, and with their full creativity activated.
 Majkin Holmquist